Operator growth and Krylov construction in dissipative open quantum systems: Conclusion and outlook

 \section{Conclusion and outlook}

 Dissipation and decoherence are ubiquitous in nature; hence it is of primary interest to study the operator growth in such systems.
-Our results indicate that the Lanczos algorithm, while well-suit suited for Hermitian operators, breaks down if the superoperator becomes non-Hermitian, e.g., in the case of open system Lindbladian evolution.
+Our results indicate that the Lanczos algorithm, while well-suited for Hermitian operators, breaks down if the superoperator becomes non-Hermitian, e.g., in the case of open system Lindbladian evolution.
 The idea of information scrambling under dissipation also becomes problematic since the coefficients never saturate and exhibit unbounded growth.
 With changing the coupling with the environment, the growth rate of Lanczos coefficients changes (as discussed in Appendix \ref{appa}), and different kinds of interactions can be distinguished.
 On the other hand, the Arnoldi iteration, when applied to a non-Hermitian system, distinguishes both integrable and chaotic regimes as well as different non-Hermiticity parameters.
-The norms $h_{n,n-1}$, analogous to $b_n$, distinguish the integrable and chaotic regimes, whereas the purely imaginary diagonal entries $h_{n,n}$ capture the information about the non-Hermiticity parameters.
-The Liouvillian takes an upper-Hessenberg form which is not symmetric in its elements, a clear contrasting feature of tridiagonal Liouvillian of a closed system.
+The norms $h_{n,n-1}$, analogous to $b_n$, distinguish the integrable and chaotic regimes, whereas the purely imaginary diagonal entries $h_{n,n}$ capture the information about the non-Hermiticity parameters.\footnote{The diagonal entries also appear in the state complexity picture (although real in that case), where Liouvillian is replaced by the Hamiltonian \cite{Balasubramanian:2022tpr, Caputa:2022eye}.} The Liouvillian takes an upper-Hessenberg form which is not symmetric in its elements, a clear contrasting feature of tridiagonal Liouvillian of a closed system.
 This work, therefore, clearly reflects the breakdown of the Hermitian methods in open systems and supports the application of non-Hermitian methods like Arnoldi iteration.